-NICNAS is transitioning to AICIS
+NICNAS is now know as AICIS

 So, you heard the news?
-AICIS will replace NICNAS on 1 July 2020.
+AICIS replaced NICNAS on 1 July 2020.
 As if NICNAS wasn’t a headache enough, many of us had only just managed to wrap our heads around it.
 Well, most of that info is irrelevant now.
 Let’s dive into headache 2.0.
 I know for some of you, your brain is saying ‘supercalifragilisticexpialidocious’ and you feel like you need a stiff drink.
 But, don’t stress because we‘ve done our best to summarise what you need to answer those frequently asked questions.

 *disclaimer.
 Just a reminder that we’re not a government body.
 This is not advice.
 For confirmation you must read the official information here.